saberland/saber/website/pages/docs/deployment.md

 Adding a file `.nojekyll` (with empty content) to the `static/` folder to [turn off Jekyll integration of GitHub Pages](https://help.github.com/en/articles/files-that-start-with-an-underscore-are-missing).

-### Step 3: Optionally, configure the domain
+### Step 3: Optionally, configure the domain or repository path

-You can configure a custom domain with GitHub Pages by adding a `CNAME` file to the `static/` folder.
+If you are using a custom domain, you can configure it with GitHub Pages by adding a `CNAME` file to the `static/` folder.

 Your `CNAME` file should look like this:

 ```
 mywebsite.com
 ```

+If you are using a repository-level gh-pages deployment (`[username].github.io/[repository name]`), set the `publicUrl` property in the Saber configuration file.
+This is not required for account-level gh-pages deployments (`[username].github.io`).

 ### Step 4: Deploy the site by running `npm run deploy`